Lacrymology/states/carbon/doc/pillar.rst

 graphite:retentions
 ~~~~~~~~~~~~~~~~~~~

-The retentions line can specify multiple retentions.
-Each retention of
+The retentions policies of metrics stored on disk.
-``frequency:history`` is separated by a comma.
 Frequency should >= 60s
 as metric collectors usually configured to send data each 60 seconds.
 Setting
 frequency < 60s may cause discontinuous line in Graphite graph.
 Changing this pillar key will change retentions policy of new ``.wsp`` files,